 Concerned by these facts, the industry is increasingly turning to vegan leather made from plants.
 One of these new, innovative materials is vegan leather made from apples.
 Often a waste product from the juice industry, apple leather is commonly crafted from peels, cores, pulp, and other leftovers from juicing or puree products.
 The material is made by drying the apple waste and coating it onto a canvas.
 In some cases, polyurethane is involved, but in minor quantity than traditional 100% PU vegan leathers.
 For example, prominent supplier Frumat's material is made from 50% apple waste and 50% polyurethane.
 This means that the material requires fewer fossil fuels than both animal leather and petroleum-derived faux leathers.

 Most apple leather is made from apples from the Tyrol region in northern Italy, home to a large apple industry.
 Italian company Frumat developed the bio-based plant leather made from waste from the region's enormous apple industry, which produces jams, juices and other apple-based products.
-The material is now largely manufactured and supplied by Italian company Mabel Synthetics.
+The material is now largely manufactured and supplied by Italian company Mabel, and is compostable at the end of its lifespan.
 It's used by companies such as Luxtra, Sylven, Mela and Minuit sur Terre, to name a few.

 Why Do Brands Love Apple Leather?

 What makes apple leather popular with ethical fashion labels isn't only its quality, breathability and resistance, but also its incredible versatility.
 This material can be made into a grainy texture to perfectly mimic cow skin, but also finished with a smooth feel to rival the most butter-soft calf leather.
 It can also be embossed and laser-printed.